jlegeny/clockwork/content/pages/Privacy.md

 layout: page
 ---

-This website is a read only blog.
-I do not use any website analytics beyond web server logs.
-This website stores no cookies and uses no third party scripts.
+This website is read only.
+I do not use any analytics beyond default web server logs.
+This site stores no cookies and does not use any third party scripts.

+One exception is that your visit will be logged by Google if you visit a page with an embedded YouTube player.
+I use the enhanced privacy mode for the YouTube embedded player.

-The only information that is kept is:
+The information that is kept:

 - Your IP address at time of visit
 - The time of your visit
-- The page you have read
+- The address of the page you have visited
 - Your user agent (what web browser you are using)